List of diplomatic missions of China

-This is a list of diplomatic missions of the People's Republic of China.
-The People's Republic of China has the largest diplomatic network in the world, representing the country's significant economic, commercial, political, cultural, and military links around the world.
+This is a list of diplomatic missions of the People's Republic of China (PRC).
+The PRC has the largest number of active diplomatic posts in the world, including 274 bilateral posts (embassies and consulates) in 176 countries as well as 8 permanent missions to international organizations and two other posts (as of November 2023).

-For over fifty years the PRC has been competing with the Republic of China for diplomatic recognition in the international community.
-Until the 1970s, most countries in the world recognized the Republic of China instead of the People's Republic of China.
+For over fifty years, the PRC has been competing with the Republic of China (ROC) for diplomatic recognition in the international community.
+Until the 1970s, most countries in the world recognized the ROC over the PRC.
 As of 2018, a small number of states have full diplomatic relations with the ROC (see Republic of China diplomatic missions); the ROC maintains unofficial relations with most states.

 Much like the US, the PRC does not have honorary consulates in other countries.
 In 2015, China opened its largest diplomatic mission in Pakistan.